JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Una_aproximacion_al_universo_local_de_Nebadon.md

 1. The Magellanic Clouds appear to be part of Orvonton.
 [UB 15:4.8](/en/The_Urantia_Book/15#p4_8)
 2. Globular clusters have been found around several galaxies.
 [UB 15:4.8](/en/The_Urantia_Book/15#p4_8) both in the Milky Way and the Andromeda Galaxy.
 Indeed, this type of object seems to be abundant in the outskirts of most of the large galaxies.
 3. In paragraph [UB 15:4.7](/en/The_Urantia_Book/15#p4_7) we can understand at first glance that Andromeda is outside the “inhabited superuniverse,” but I want to call attention to the expression used by the revelators.
 We are assuming the fact that all seven superuniverses are inhabited by definition, which makes the express inclusion of the adjective “inhabited” seem redundant, were it not for the fact that it brings out and emphasizes the fact that a superuniverse can have inhabited parts and uninhabited parts, which would make it plausible that Andromeda is part of the superuniverse even though it is uninhabited.
-4. [UB 32:2.11](/en/The_Urantia_Book/32#p2_11) From the outermost system of inhabited worlds to the center of the superuniverse is about 250,000 al. This distance would be considerably less than the entire size of Orvonton, but again the UB emphasizes that these are distances to the inhabited system of worlds, therefore in a superuniverse setting with inhabited and uninhabited areas this statement would not be contradicted.
+4. [UB 32:2.11](/en/The_Urantia_Book/32#p2_11) From the outermost system of inhabited worlds to the center of the superuniverse is about 250,000 ly.
+This distance would be considerably less than the entire size of Orvonton, but again the UB emphasizes that these are distances to the inhabited system of worlds, therefore in a superuniverse setting with inhabited and uninhabited areas this statement would not be contradicted.

 To be rigorous, we find other data in the revelation that in principle would disagree with this idea:
 1. Globular clusters are predominant near the outer margins of Orvonton [UB 15:4.8](/en/The_Urantia_Book/15#p4_8), and they appear to be abundant around the galaxies, at least the large ones, the Milky Way with about 200, Andromeda over 500, and the Triangulum Galaxy which has been counted with about 60.
 So while it is true that they exist around the galaxies, it is true of all the large ones, so it could be true but not unique to Orvonton.